 A natural short sleeper is someone who sleeps a lot less in a 24-hour period than is expected for people of the same age, without being abnormally sleepy.

-Natural short sleepers are not excessively tired or sleepy during the day.
+Natural short sleepers are not overly tired or sleepy during the day.

 No specific treatment is needed.